 It'll float your boat

 Hong Kongers are rightly proud of their cityscape, especially the views of it that are available from Victoria Harbour.
 Choose from a host of widely available junk trips, yacht cruises, island tours, sailing classes, romantic cruises and even cinema night cruises.

 Hong Kong is best known for its char siu yook (barbecue pork) and just about every eatery offers a version of this time-tested classic.
-To get the crème de la crème of the city’s finest export, try the char siu at Lei Garden in Causeway Bay.
+To get the crème de la crème of the city’s beloved gourmet invention, try the char siu at Lei Garden opens in new window in Causeway Bay.

 Travel time 25 minutes

 Bus HK $40 and journey takes about 20 minutesBack to top

 Hong Kong’s warm and humid summers run from June to September, with occasional typhoons in August.
 From October to December, temperatures hover around 18-25°C.